 Experience working with others is key to a successful challenge for MDS 450: Teamwork and Innovation.
-Being part of teams in different roles—both as a team member (not the leader but a member on equal footing with others) is important, as is a deep understanding of the way good teams are built through the four stages of team development.
+Being part of teams as a team member (not the leader but a member on equal footing with others) is important, as is a deep understanding of the way good teams are built through the four stages of team development.
 Experience working on a team with people who bring different perspectives and expertise is also very helpful in articulating the goals of this course.

 Further, the kind of work the teams did is key–it needs to be innovative in some way.
 Beyond just managing a task, successful challenges tell a story of a team thinking strategically and overcoming a problem or creating something new.
 Having a good understanding of Innovation and articulating how your team came together and engaged in the process of innovation helps make a strong case for these challenges.

 What this course is (and is not) about